kalisio/kdk/docs/guides/development/deploy.md

 The different operations performed by each stages are the following:
 * **APP**: executes the *travis.app.sh* script to
   * creates the Docker images for the application and testing
-  * executes a script to run backend and frontend tests on the target infrastructure
+  * run backend and frontend tests on the target infrastructure
-  * executes a script to deploy the web application on the target infrastructure
+  * deploy the web application on the target infrastructure
 * **ANDROID**: executes the *travis.android.sh* script to
   * build the Android APK
   * deploy it to Google Play